pedronatanaelfs/vote-rap/SETUP_NOTES.md

 ## Path Updates

-The notebooks have been updated to work with the new repository structure.
+The scripts have been updated to work with the new repository structure.
 However, if you encounter path issues:

-### Feature Engineering Notebooks
+### Feature Engineering Scripts
-- Located in: `notebooks/01-feature-engineering/`
+- Located in: `scripts/01-feature-engineering/`
-- Data files should be in: `../../data/` (relative to notebook location)
+- Data files should be in: `../../data/` (relative to script location)

 ### Modeling Notebook
-- Located in: `notebooks/02-modeling/`
+- Located in: `scripts/02-modeling/`
 - Data files should be in: `../../data/` (relative to notebook location)

 ## Data Files